 Where to Stay in Phoenix

-The Saguaro Hotel – Located in the heart of Old Town Scottsdale, his hip and cool hotel is the perfect place to stay in Phoenix.
+Sonder The Monarch – Located in the heart of Old Town Scottsdale, his hip and cool hotel is the perfect place to stay in Phoenix.
 They have clean and comfortable rooms, a luxurious swimming pool, and are excellently located for experiencing some of the best shopping and nightlife in the Valley.
 Click here to see their latest prices

 SureStay Hotel Phoenix Airport – If you’re travelling on a tighter budget, this is a great place to stay that’s situated close to downtown Phoenix.
 Conveniently located, this hotel has a range of clean rooms on offer, 24-hour reception, and a great breakfast included in your room rate.
 Click here to see their latest prices

-Private Vacation Rental – If you want to stay in your own place in Phoenix, then there a number of excellent options for you such as this 2 bedroom apartment in Scottsdale or this private cottage.
+Private Vacation Rental – If you want to stay in your own place in Phoenix, then there a number of excellent options for you such as this private cottage.
 Click here to see the best private rentals in Arizona!

 Not quite what you’re looking for?
 Click here to browse other hotels in Phoenix!